 Meaty, marinated portobello mushrooms are made doubly delicious with spinach and a basil-mint yogurt sauce.
-This pita has its perfect side-dish match in a veggie and chickpea salad.
+A veggie and chickpea salad makes for the perfect side dish.

 Wine pairing: Pinot Noir